LexisNexis: History

 Rubin then hired a new team to build an entirely new information service dedicated exclusively to legal research.
 He coined a new name, LEXIS, from "lex", the Latin word for law, and "IS" for "information service".
 After several iterations, the original functional and performance specifications were finalized by Rubin and executive vice president Bob Bennett in late summer 1972.
 System designer Edward Gottsman supervised the implementation of the specifications as working computer code.
 At the same time, Rubin and Bennett orchestrated the necessary keyboarding of the legal materials to be provided through LEXIS, and designed a business plan, marketing strategy, and training program.
 MDC's corporate headquarters were moved to New York City, while the data center stayed in Dayton, Ohio.

-Lexis was the first information service to directly serve end users.
+LEXIS was the first information service to directly serve end users.
 Rubin later explained that they were trying "to crack the librarian barrier.
 Our goal was to get a LEXIS terminal on every lawyer's desk."
+At the time, law firm libraries had paper indices that librarians searched through on behalf of lawyers; the idea of LEXIS was to allow lawyers to do their research themselves using a LEXIS terminal.
 To persuade American lawyers to use LEXIS (at a time when computer literacy was rare), MDC used aggressive marketing, sales, and training campaigns.

 On April 2, 1973, MDC publicly launched LEXIS at a press conference in New York City, with libraries of New York and Ohio case law as well as a separate library of federal tax materials.
 By the end of that year, the LEXIS database had reached two billion characters in size and added the entire United States Code, as well as the United States Reports from 1938 through 1973.

 By 1974, LEXIS was running on an IBM 370/155 computer in Ohio supported by a set of IBM 3330 disk storage units which could store up to about 4 billion characters.
 Its communications processor could handle 62 terminals simultaneously with transmission speed at 120 characters per second per user.
 On this platform, LEXIS was able to execute over 90% of searches within fewer than five seconds.
 Over 100 text terminals had been deployed to various legal offices (i.e., law firms and government agencies) and over 4,000 users had been trained.

 By 1975, the LEXIS database had grown to 5 billion characters and could handle up to 200 terminals simultaneously.
 By 1976, the LEXIS database included case law from six states, plus various federal materials.
 MDC turned a profit for the first time in 1977.